chemafernandez/arbor-education-technical-task/README.md

 Each table contains an `id` field that serves as the Primary Key and is used to establish Foreign Key relationships.
 Additionally, the tables include a secondary ID field, which is a string type.
 This field stores IDs from the source file but does not function as a key, although they are defined as `unique`.

 ## Software Architecture
-The application is develop using `Laravel 12` as PHP framework and a MySQL database.
+The application is developed using `Laravel 12` as PHP framework and a MySQL database.

 ### `.env` file
 The configuration file `.env` is the root directory.
 It contains database configuration: